JP Ross Fly Rod Quality

 Consider our hand made in USA Agate guides in silver frame and you are not talking about just a guide, you are talking about jewelry grade components.

 The Handle: You’ll never find low grade cork on a JP Ross handle.
-I never knew what was so special about cork until I met with our supplier REC Components in Connecticut.
+I never knew what was so special about cork until I met with quality cork people.
+They are in the wine industry.
+They get quality.
 There’s a big difference between Flor Grade Cork, Grade A, Super Grade and essentially low grade cork.
 Low grade cork is full of filler.
-Filler falls out over time.
+Filler falls out over time, we have almost no filler.

 The Reel Seat: Take a very close look at a JP Ross reel seat.
 You’ll never see a machine mark.
-That’s because our seats are made here on the east coast, not in China.
+That’s because our seats are made here in the USA, not in China.
 Your reel will fit perfectly because our seat follows the AFFTA standards.
 Our threads are deep and will not strip when you turn them.
 If you want a reel seat blued, it is blued by hand in our New York workshop.

 Engraving: We can just about engrave anything, giving you more personalized quality.
 How about one more… you want a brook trout or a tarpon engraved on your reel seat, we can do that too.
 Not enough?
 Send us a jpeg of what you want and we’ll do everything we can to feature that image on your reel seat or case cap.
 There are really no limits, all you have to do is talk to us about some ideas you have and we will get started.